metaplex-foundation/js/README.md

 ## Setup
 The entry point to the JavaScript SDK is a `Metaplex` instance that will give you access to its API.

-It accepts a `Connection` instance that will be used to communicate with the cluster.
+It accepts a `Connection` instance from `@solana/web3.js` that will be used to communicate with the cluster.

 ```ts
 import { Metaplex } from "@metaplex-foundation/js";